Calgary Soldiers' Memorial

-The Calgary Soldiers' Memorial is a war monument in Calgary, Alberta that was dedicated on April 9, 2011, the anniversary of the Battle of Vimy Ridge.
+The Calgary Soldiers' Memorial is a war monument in Calgary, Alberta, that was dedicated on April 9, 2011, the anniversary of the Battle of Vimy Ridge.
 The monument is dedicated to Calgary area soldiers who have given their lives in war and military service overseas.
-The monument is located on Memorial Drive and bears the names of 3,000 fallen soldiers from the Calgary area who died in military service.
+The monument is on Memorial Drive and bears the names of 3,000 soldiers from the Calgary area who died in military service.

 Concept

 The Calgary Soldiers' Memorial consists of several stone tablets bearing the names of soldiers from Calgary area regiments killed during times of war.
 These regiments include, in order of precedence, The King's Own Calgary Regiment, 41 Combat Engineer Regiment, 746 (Calgary) Communications Squadron, The Calgary Highlanders, 41 Service Battalion and 15 Field Ambulance.
 Also represented on the tablets are those units of the Canadian Expeditionary Force perpetuated by the current Calgary units of the Canadian Forces, including the 10th Battalion, CEF and 50th Battalion, CEF.